 Sjögren’s syndrome is an autoimmune disorder, where your immune system attacks your own healthy cells.

-In Sjögren’s syndrome, your immune system typically attacks your eyes and salivary glands.
+In Sjögren’s syndrome, your immune system typically attacks the glands that normally produce tears, saliva and sweat.
 Other parts of the body may also be affected.

 The cause of Sjögren’s syndrome is unknown.
 It is more common in women, people over 40 and those who have rheumatic disease, like rheumatoid arthritis or lupus.